cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 # [Warning]:
-The files: AlgorithmATVUDE.pdf, instructions1.pdf, runvectors2dim.py, and VectorModule2Dim.py already are copyed of the VectorsDim directorie.
+The files: AlgorithmATVUDE.pdf, instructions1.pdf, runvectors2dim.py, and VectorModule2Dim.py already was copy of the Vectors2Dim directorie as too was copy the files instructions2User.pdf, runtoolsvectors.py, and VectorModDev.py of the Vectors3Dim directory.